 Exceptional Incompletes: Incompletes will be granted only in very unusual circumstances.
-To qualify, the student must apply for one by filling out the University's Incomplete Petition form.
-This must be signed by the instructor, and must be submitted to the Graduate Chair for approval.
+To qualify, the student must apply for one by filling out the University's Incomplete Grade Memo Form.
+This must be signed by the instructor and must be submitted to the Graduate Chair for approval.
 Deadlines for removal of incomplete grades are given in the School of Graduate Studies Calendar.
-Courses still incomplete after the deadline are given a grade of "F" (fail) and the student is not permitted to re-register without the approval of the School of Graduate Studies.
+Courses still incomplete after the deadline are given a grade of "F" (fail) and the student is not permitted to re-register without the approval of the School of Graduate Studies Committee on Graduate Admissions and Study.